QSET-Sat/qset-doc/docs/subteams/spaceschool/README.md

 **Semester Two - Winter**

-- Week 1, Lab 9: Intro to ACDS and EPS subsystems.
-Start designing your circuit (research sensor requirements, voltage from battery, etc.).
-- Week 2, Lab 10: Circuit design.
-- Week 3, Lab 10: Code.
-- Week 4, Lab 11: Code.
-- Week 5, Lab 11: Intro to Mech and Comms.
-Start CAD structure.
-- Week 6, Lab 11: Integration.
-- Winter Reading Week.
-- Week 7, Lab 12: Integration.
+- Weeks 1-7: Working on ToastSats to be launched!
-- Remainder of the semester will be spent integrating all members onto a sub-team of their choice.
-Might add a lesson on job and internship opportunities in space.
+- The remainder of the semester will be spent integrating all members into a sub-team of their choice

 ## Feedback